utopia-foss/utopia/README.md

 git clone https://gitlab.com/utopia-project/utopia.git
 ```

-Alternatively, get the SSH address from the [project page][Utopia].
+Alternatively, you can clone via SSH, using the address from the "Clone" button on the [project page][Utopia].

 After cloning, there will be a new `utopia` directory (mirroring this repository) inside your top-level `Utopia` directory.